deeparsh7/DigitClassification/README.md

 6. Observe the output of each cell to track the progress and results of the training process.

+## Functionality

+The main functionality of this project revolves around building, training, and evaluating an image classification model using the MNIST dataset.
+Here's a breakdown of how the project works:

+1. **Loading and Preprocessing Data**: The MNIST dataset, comprising images of handwritten digits, is loaded using TensorFlow.
+The pixel values of the images are normalized to a range between 0 and 1, and the images are reshaped to match the expected input shape of the model.

+2. **Model Architecture**: A convolutional neural network (CNN) model is constructed using TensorFlow's Sequential API.
+The model consists of convolutional layers, max-pooling layers, and dense layers.
+This architecture enables the model to learn and extract relevant features from the digit images.

+3. **Model Training**: The model is compiled using the Adam optimizer and the sparse categorical cross-entropy loss function.
+It is then trained on the training data for a specified number of epochs.
+During training, the model learns to make accurate predictions by adjusting its internal parameters.

+4. **Evaluation and Results**: After training, the model's accuracy is evaluated on a separate test dataset.
+The test accuracy provides insight into the model's generalization performance on unseen data.
+The achieved accuracy is showcased, allowing you to assess the effectiveness of the trained model.

 ## Project Results

 After training the model on the MNIST dataset, you can expect to achieve a test accuracy of around [Achieved accuracy here - 98%].